gthampak/physinet.io/README.md

 There are multiple things that we could have done better throughout this project.

 First of all, we should have reached out to authors and researchers in the earlier stage for help.
-It turned out that they were pretty responsive and excited to have people working on extensions to their projects.
-If we did it earlier, we would have wasted less time and resource.
+Initially, we were unsure of how responsive they would be, but after we contacted them it turned out that they were excited to have people working on extensions to their projects.
+If we reached out earlier, we would have wasted less time and resources.
 We also should have started training our networks earlier so we would have more time to make adjustments and tune our hyperparameters more.
-We should also refer closely to more literature to avoid using methods that were proved ineffective.
-We should also leave more time to deeply train our neural network.
-We did not train the network over a huge dataset, which may make the results less representative.
+Furthermore, we did not use a massive dataset to train models, thus making results less representative.

-Another improvement would be to do more research on how to compare different kinds of Neural Networks and how to make sure we're not putting in more time or effort into one or the other.
-For example theoretically LNNs are supposed to perform the best.
-We need to findout whether it performed the best in our research not because of reseacher bias but because it actually is better.
+The consistency of comparison across models could also have been improved if we had more time to tune hyperparameters and test various optimization techniques.
+Some of the models are optimized in differing levels of rigor.
+The LNN hyperparameters were optimized by the researchers who developed them, the ESN had its hyperparameters fully iterated through, while the LSTM and FC were only optimized on batch size and learning rate.
+This leaves the question of whether models performed better because they were actually better or if certain models had better performance simply because they were better optimized.

-One important thing we have learned from this project is that we should settle upon an interface or some sort of standard at the beginning of implementing the codes.
-In our project, trying to convert data from one's file to another's has taken up a lot of time, and that could be easily avoided if we have established some standard.
+Another important programmatic convention we learnt from this project is standardization.
+Oftentimes, we had to convert files or data as different coders had different styles and different ways of doing things.
+We also wasted time as oftentimes coders would unknowingly re-implement methods that others had already written.
+Much of this could have been avoided with better standardization and better communication as well as commenting.

-If this project are to be continued, we think there are 3 more ways we can extend.
-The first extension is to implement a Hamiltonian Neural Network, and compare how it performs with our existing models, especially with our LNN since they are both physics oriented.
-Secondly, to introduce more dataset.
-We mentioned the IBM dataset, and a possible Pomona College dataset that we can generate on our own.
-With more dataset we can look into how noise interfere with training and predicting of double pendulum.
-We should also examine if sampling density of the dataset has any influence.
-Thirdly, to apply more statistical metrics for network comparison.
+There are multiple ways to further extend this project.
+The first extension would be to implement a Hamiltonian Neural Network and compare it against our existing models.
+It would be especially interesting to see how it performed against the LNN as they are both physics oriented.
+Another extension is the use of varied testing sets.
+We ran out of time during this project, but we would like to examine the performance of these models on the real-world IBM double pendulum dataset as well as an extremely noisey double pendulum dataset that we generate with our own Pomona College double pendulum.

 ***